mozilla-services/zktools/docs/index.rst

 Zookeeper Tools
 ===============

-A collection of higher-level API's built on top of `Apache Zookeeper`_, a distributed, highly reliable coordination service with no single point of failure.
+A Python collection of higher-level API's built on top of `Apache Zookeeper`_, a distributed, highly reliable coordination service with no single point of failure.

 Features: